ktusznio/ruby-style-guide/README.md

 * Avoid using the return value of `=` (an assignment).

     ```Ruby
-    # bad - shows intended use of assignment
+    # Bad: shows intended use of assignment.
     if (foo = array.grep(/foo/))
       ...
     end

-    # good
+    # Good.
     foo = array.grep(/foo/)
     if foo
       ...